Growth of hexagonal BN crystals by traveling-solvent floating zone: Discussion

-We now summarize the currently optimized growth conditions.
-Here, optimization is parameterized by the amount of trapped flux as indicated by the microCT data and the crystal quality as measured by Raman and PL spectroscopies.
-The configuration currently confirmed by these parameters to give optimal results is growth with the TSFZ geometry using an Fe flux and polycrystalline h-BN rods with \textit{v}$_{growth}$ = 0.1 mm/h and $P$ = 5 – 7 bar ($P_{N2} = $ 4.5 – 6.3 bar with the given gas flow rates).
-This configuration yielded large volumes of h-BN crystal, with minimal flux inclusions.
-The quality of our best TSFZ-grown sample can be benchmarked against crystals grown by CBF through comparison of the PL spectra (Fig. 6b).
-The peaks corresponding to the phonon-assisted free exciton modes are comparable, with similar linewidths and relative intensities, indicating similar quality by this metric.
-Note that the shift in energy of these features for the enriched CBF sample is due to the change in atomic masses, which affects the energies of the phonons involved.
-On the low-energy side, the C defect signal at 4.1 eV is significantly stronger ($\approx 5\times$) in the natural abundance CBF sample than in sample \textbf{1} qualitatively indicating that, with the same flux, the TSFZ method gives higher purity.
+On the low-energy side, the C defect signal at 4.1 eV is significantly stronger ($\approx 5\times$) in the natural isotope abundance CBF sample than in sample \textbf{1}, qualitatively indicating that, with the same flux, the TSFZ method gives higher purity.
 In contrast, the CBF sample grown with isotopically enriched B and N shows no resolvable peak at 4.1 eV.
 We speculate that this improvement in purity may be due to a lower C content in the isotopically enriched B precursor although it may also be related to the difference in flux composition.
 Notably, there is a clear difference in the overall shape of the background in this energy range for the TSFZ and CBF samples: both CBF samples show a broad feature centered at roughly 4.3 eV, while sample \textbf{1} shows a broad feature centered at roughly 3.9 eV.
 These features occur together in measurements of commercially available h-BN powders, where they are superimposed on the sharp point defect related peaks at 3.9 eV and 4.1 eV \cite{bourrellier2016,museur2008a,museur2008b}.
 Prior work indicates that these broad features are related to complex DAP recombination mechanisms associated with native defects in h-BN (i.e. B or N vacancies/interstitials) \cite{bourrellier2016,museur2008a,museur2008b}.
-That the TSFZ-grown sample shows only the 3.9 eV feature while the CBF-grown samples show only the 4.3 eV feature may indicate that the two features result from distinct DAP recombination mechanisms and that the different growth techniques each favor only one type of relevant defect.
+That the TSFZ-grown sample shows only the 3.9 eV feature while the CBF-grown samples show only the 4.3 eV feature may indicate that the two features result from distinct DAP recombination mechanisms and that the different growth techniques each favor only one type of the relevant defect.